-This territory, dubbed the Great North for its vast stretches of tundra, boreal forest, mountains, rivers and lakes, offers adventure in its most authentic form.
-In summer, the sun never sets and you can experience four seasons in 24 hours.
+This territory, dubbed the Great North for its thousands of kilometres of tundra, boreal forest, mountains, rivers and lakes, offers adventure in its most authentic form.
+In summer, the sun almost never sets and you can experience four seasons in 24 hours.
 In winter, the sky comes alive with the northern lights, moving about like luminous marionettes.
 Stunning!

 How to get there